anothermimich/K01/readme.md

 >This is my first attempt at handwiring and writing custom firmware.
 >
->I have posted these photos on [reddit](https://www.reddit.com/r/olkb/comments/1bnd6md/my_first_handwired_ortho_split/), if you want to chat about this keep leave a comment there.
+>I have posted these photos on [reddit](https://www.reddit.com/r/olkb/comments/1bnd6md/my_first_handwired_ortho_split/), if you want to chat about this keeb leave a comment there.
 >
 >I take inspiration from the [Let's split](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lets_split).
 >